Getting Started with Git

 $ git rm /pather/to/the/file/HelloWorld.c

-Thank you for the open source project learnxinyminutes-docs
+Thanks to the open source project learnxinyminutes-docs